dispatchrun/wasi-go/README.md

 # WASI

-A Go implementation of the WebAssembly System Interface ([WASI][wasi]).

-WASI is a set of system calls for WebAssembly modules that allows them to interact with the outside world (e.g. perform I/O, read clocks).
+The WebAssembly System Interface ([WASI][wasi]) is a set of system calls for WebAssembly modules that allows them to interact with the outside world (e.g. perform I/O, read clocks).

 The WASI [standard][wasi] is still under development.
 This repository provides an implementation of [WASI preview 1][preview1] for Unix systems, and a command